 Big Think Edge: A new way to get smarter, faster

+Victoria Brown is co-founder and chief executive officer of Big Think.
 A former business development executive and producer for the “Charlie Rose" show on PBS, Brown received an Emmy nomination for her work in 2005 featuring television mogul Ted Turner.
 After graduating from Montreal's McGill University in 1997, Brown worked in film finance and production in Los Angeles before receiving her MBA from Harvard Business School in 2003.

 - Big Think Edge is now available to individual subscribers, helping you to improve all aspects of your life.

 - We'll help you build better relationships, communicate better, gain confidence, and more.

 - Sign up now and get learnings that employees at select companies — Citi, the NBA, Kimberly-Clark, and more — are already receiving to stay ahead of the curve.